acid-unit/theme-luma-rtl/README.md

 `composer require acid-unit/theme-frontend-luma-rtl`

+# Usage

+To preview the theme, use `Magento Luma RTL (Acid Unit)` theme for Store View under `Content > Design > Configuration > Applied Theme` admin section.

+(because Luma RTL is based on Blank RTL theme, in the theme list you will notice both themes for selection)

+To use theme as a parent, use `<parent>AcidUnit/luma-rtl</parent>` in your `theme.xml` file.

-# Important note
+# Note

-The theme is based on [Blank RTL](https://github.com/acid-unit/theme-blank-rtl/) theme, not on Magento's original Luma theme, so in order to be identical to Magento's Luma theme in any way, it contains all the style, layout, template and other files that original Luma theme has.
+The theme is based on [Blank RTL](https://github.com/acid-unit/theme-blank-rtl/) theme, not on Magento's original Luma theme, so in order to be identical to Magento's Luma theme in all ways, it contains all the style, layout, template and other files that original Luma theme has.

-Along with that, there are LESS files that do not have any CSS rules to be RTL-modified.
+According to that, Luma RTL has `.less` files that are identical to the original Luma theme files, because there are no CSS rules to be RTL-modified.

 These files have a `// @no_changes` comment at the top.
 If the file does not have this comment, that means it has at least a single CSS rule updated.